 During act three skills of creating awareness, changing opinions and behavior will be addressed and trained.

-The results of the projects will be celebrated in a kanthari Bytes event on the last day of act three.
+The results of the projects will be celebrated in a “kanthari – Spread the Spice” event on the last day of act three.

-The first half concentrates on the detailing of the own social venture whereas the second half is all about the dream speech and becoming comfortable during a tough Q&A.
+The first half concentrates on the detailing of their own social venture whereas the second half is all about the dream speech and becoming comfortable during a tough Q&A.